SHWotever/FakeCH340DriverFixer/README.md

 - Exectute ```FakeCH340DriverFixer.exe unblock``` to revert the windows update changes, then you can use windows update to reinstall the lastest driver update.

 ![image](https://github.com/SHWotever/FakeCH340DriverFixer/assets/2207331/8da63dc3-6cca-4ada-ade1-292c0029d763)

+## Limitations
+- It's not possible to revert reliably the driver only for a specific device instance, windows update will blindly update all of them automatically.
+- The fixer only targets a specific driver for uninstallation, if the driver gets a new update this fix will have to be updated.